AdobeDocs/workfront.de-DE/help/quicksilver/planning/general/trial-workfront-planning.md

       1. Klicken Sie **Testvereinbarung überprüfen**. <!--not sure if this will be available in the email/ banner, or if they can go to System Preferences to do this - might need to adjust the steps here-->
       1. Klicken Sie **Akzeptieren**, nachdem Sie die Vereinbarung geprüft haben.

-   1. Gehen Sie nach dem 1.
-März 2026, wenn die Testversion gestartet wird, wie folgt vor:
+   1. Gehen Sie nach dem 2.
+März 2026, dem Start der Testversion, wie folgt vor:

       1. Melden Sie sich bei Adobe Workfront als Systemadministrator an.
       1. Folgen Sie dem In-App-Banner, das Informationen zur Testversion von **Workfront Planning enthält**